I’m a storyteller.

 I also love giving life to traditional folk tales from around the world.
 It’s a joy to release these jewels from the page and put them back on the tongue.

 My storytelling programs take me to kindergartens, schools, literary and folk festivals, libraries, museums and galleries.
 I have stories for all ages.

-In 2008 my award winning picture book, Phar Lap the wonder horse was published.
-Phar Lap has proved to be popular with readers of all ages.
+My first picture book, Phar Lap the wonder horse was awarded an Eve Pownall CBCA Notable in 2009 and continues to be popular with readers of all ages.

 I’m happy to be contacted and enjoy linking with other storytellers and writers and I regularly update my blog – so you can share some of the adventures of this roving wordsmith.

 I’m a member of Storytelling Australia (Victoria), a group dedicated to this ancient art.